arackaf/micro-graphql-svelte/docs/README.md

 #### Hard Reset: Reload the query after any relevant mutation

-Let's say that whenever a mutation happens, we want to immediately invalidate any related queries' caches, and reload the current data from the network.
-We understand this may cause a book that we just edited to immediately disappear from our current search results, since it no longer matches our search criteria.
+Let's say whenever a mutation happens, we want to immediately invalidate any related queries' caches, and reload the current data from the network.
+We understand this may cause a book we just edited to immediately disappear from our current search results, since it no longer matches our search criteria.

 The `hardReset` method that's passed makes this easy.
 Let's see how to use this in a (contrived) component that queries, and displays some books and subjects.